 A: Peer reviewers are assigned based upon track selection.
 Reviewers will evaluate the submissions based on quality and criteria noted above.
 Top recommendations will then be evaluated by APCO leadership to ensure the entire educational program is well-balanced.
-The educational program will be announced in April 2019.
-All those who submit presentation proposals will be notified via email whether their presentation(s) were accepted or declined by April 2019 prior to Flash Day.
+The educational program will be announced in late March of 2020.
+All those who submit presentation proposals will be notified via email prior to Flash Day whether their presentation(s) were accepted or declined.

 Q: When do presentations take place?

 A: Educational sessions are available each day of the conference starting on Sunday, August 2, through Wednesday, August 5.
 Professional development sessions begin as early as 8:30 a.m. and run throughout the day, ending as late as 5:30 p.m.

 Submission of a proposal is a commitment that the speakers will be available to speak on any conference day and time as assigned by APCO staff.

 Q: If accepted, how much time will I be given to present?

 A: All sessions are 60 minutes including Q&A.

 Q: Can I promote any products or services during my presentation?

 A: No, APCO does not allow the promotion of products and services during educational sessions.
 Speakers can talk about products and services that have been used to solve a problem or address the presentation topic.